praekelt/feersum-nlu-api-wrappers/docs/IntentClassifiersApi.md

 Create an intent classifier.

 Create a new intent classifier or reload one from the trash.
-Returns the details of the new or loaded instance.
+Returns the details of the instance.

 ### Example
 ```python